 The regulatory landscape is constantly changing and we expect to see further developments and regulatory possibilities.
 We will certainly keep updating on the matter.

-Nir Porat & Co., Law Firm is one of the first law firms to offer legal services that enables crypto currency business owners to regulate their businesses and activities.
+Porat Group is one of the first law firms to offer legal services that enables crypto currency business owners to regulate their businesses and activities.
 Our lawyers are well equipped to handle regulation processes for the industry in various jurisdictions and make sure to be up to date with any news in the industry.
 To prove our commitment to the crypto currency eco system, we are one of very few law firms accepting payments in crypto currencies in return for the provision of our services.